jibeproject/matsim-jibe/README.md

 ### RunCorridors.java

 Calculates corridors for each diary trip, using the methodology described in Zhang et al. 2024 (https://doi.org/10.17863/CAM.107588).
-This computers all links a person could feasibly use for their journey up to a specified detour treshold.
+This computes all links a person could feasibly use for their journey up to a specified detour threshold.
 Not this is computationally intensive, recommend detour threshold does not exceed 10%.

 ### RunRubberBandingAnalysis.java